0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/api/lib/DepositContractLib.md

-This contract is a helper for all the sparse Merkle tree related functions and is based on the implementation of the deposit eth2.0 contract https://github.com/ethereum/consensus-specs/blob/dev/solidity_deposit_contract/deposit_contract.sol.
+This contract is a helper for all functions related to the sparse Merkle tree.
+And it is based on the implementation of the deposit eth2.0 contract https://github.com/ethereum/consensus-specs/blob/dev/solidity_deposit_contract/deposit_contract.sol.

 ## Functions